allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 in order to complete it.
 Another drawback with callbacks is that events can’t be filtered, so it needs to be done on subscriber side.
-This is a waste of CPU and network resources, because events need to be parsed from Scala to JSON and then back from JSON to eventually be dropped.
+This is a waste of CPU and network resources, because events need to be serialized to JSON and then parsed back, only to be eventually dropped.
 Currently Marathon spends most of it’s time on parsing events.
 We added [filtering by event type](https://github.com/mesosphere/marathon/blob/d408ef6abeea1e0d06de1d568c6f2cc79e90328a/docs/docs/event-bus.md#filtering-the-event-stream) to SSE and moved to this subscription.